KrauseFx/steal.password/README.md

 ## Disclaimer

-`steal.password` is not intended to be used.
-It's a proof of concept to highlight a security loophole that can be abused by iOS apps.
-Apps shouldn't use this.
-The goal is to close this loophole and stop those Apple ID popups that appear after every iOS update, or for stuck iOS app downloads.
-Please don't use this anywhere!
+This is just a proof of concept, phishing attacks are illegal!
+Don't use this in any of your apps.
+The goal of this blog post is to close the loophole that has been there for many years, and hasn't been addressed yet.
+For moral reasons, I decided not to include the actual source code of the popup, however it was shockingly easy to replicate the system dialog.

 ## Why does this work?